“Always fond of the marvelous”

 Stanley was an indifferent hotelier in lawless times.
 A year into his tenure, a prostitute shot a customer in Nevada City’s Chinatown; the man stumbled into the hotel and died.
 Bare wiring ran along ungrounded iron railings, and in 1887 a lightning storm electrocuted everyone on the balcony (none fatally).
 When Stanley finally sold off the hotel in 1891, the new owners sniffed that it was “dilapidated.”

 Alden Eddy and his sons returned home to New York briefly in November 1874 as by then his wife Anne Hickey had died.
-With the family otherwise fully established in California, it made sense for the 34-year-old Anna to finally join them.
+With her remaining family fully established in California, it made sense for the 34-year-old Anna to finally join them.
 Accompanied by her father, Anna arrived in San Francisco via railroad on October 18, 1875.

 In the open pages of Arqtiq, Anna writes about her airship flying eastward over some mountains: